peterkappus/hugo-pk/content/blog/okr-check-in-guide/index.md

 OKRs are great at exposing this kind of dysfunction/opportunity.
 It can be scary because it often requires changing the team's structure and how it looks at work.
 This likely also means rewriting the team's OKRs but it's extremely valuable and can enable even stronger outcomes and better working arrangements. **Don't ignore these signals!**

 ### We already have too many meetings!
 While a weekly check-in sounds like yet another meeting (YAM), many teams have reported that starting their weekly progress meetings with an OKR check-in makes them much more productive.
 Some have even replaced their other weekly status meetings, emails, and reports with a 15 minute OKR check-in.
 Remember, your OKR check-ins reflect your confidence in delivering your most important goals for the quarter.
-What else is there to talk about?  :wink:
+What else is there to talk about?  :wink: Remember, if the check-ins don't feel useful, [it might be your OKRs](/blog/changing-okrs-mid-quarter).

 ## Keep going!